Git-Lecture-2025/Assignment-2025/writeups/git-exercises.md

 ```

 git then opens up a text editor to edit the commit message.
 Fix the typo in the commit message and save the file.
-Finally verify to move on to the next stage
+Finally verify to move on to the next stage:
 ```
 git verify
 ```